 Aqua Bound’s High-Angle Kayak Paddles

-The Manta Ray series offers high-angle options for a wide range of paddlers and their budgets:
+The Manta Ray series offers high-angle options for a wide range budgets:

-- Manta Ray Fiberglass has a fiberglass shaft with our own abXII fiberglass-reinforced resin blades in bright yellow.
-It’s available in either 2-piece or 4-piece, both with the snap-button ferrule.
+- Manta Ray Fiberglass has a fiberglass shaft with our own abX fiberglass blades and a 100% fiberglass shaft.
+It’s available in either 2-piece or 4-piece, both with a snap-button ferrule.
+Available in Sunset Red or Electric Green.

 Aqua Bound’s Low-Angle Kayak Paddles

-Our low-angle counterpart to the Whiskey is our Tango, our premier low-angle kayak paddle.
+The Tango is our counterpart to the Whiskey and our premier low-angle kayak paddle.
 Tango is for elite kayakers who love long distances and gorgeous paddle blade designs.
-It’s available in both 100% carbon from tip-to-tip or with a carbon shaft and compression-molded fiberglass blades.
+It’s available in both 100% carbon from tip-to-tip or with a carbon shaft with compression-molded fiberglass blades.

 Both Tango models come in a 2-piece and 4-piece straight shaft or 2-piece bent shaft.
 They all feature our patented Posi-Lok™ ferrule system.
 Tango is our lightest low-angle paddle.

-Our Eagle Ray and Sting Ray series offer low-angle options for every paddler’s budget.
-The Sting Ray is a super all-around paddle.
-The Eagle Ray’s blades are a couple inches longer, which adds some extra oomph for multi-day kayak trips when you’re loaded down with gear.
+Our Sting Ray series offer low-angle options for every paddler’s budget.
+The Sting Ray is a super all-around paddle, in fact it’s our best-selling flatware kayak paddle.
 Here’s a look at the different models:

-- Sting Ray Carbon is identical to the Eagle Ray Carbon, except its blades are each 2 inches shorter.
-It’s available in the same model options: 2-piece or 4-piece, snap-button or Posi-LokTM ferrule.
+- Sting Ray Carbon is identical to the Manta Ray Carbon, except for the blade shape and size.
+It’s available as a 2-piece or 4-piece model, with either our Posi-Lok™ or Versa-Lok™ ferrule.

 - Sting Ray Hybrid is our most popular low-angle kayak paddle.
-It’s white blades are abXII fiberglass-reinforced nylon.
-Its shaft is 100% carbon, available in either 2-piece or 4-piece and with either the snap-button or Posi-LokTM ferrule.
+Its blades are abXII fiberglass-reinforced nylon, available in either White or Sunset Red.
+Its shaft is 100% carbon, available in 2-piece or 4-piece, with either the Posi-Lok™ or Versa-Lok™ ferrule.

-- Sting Ray Fiberglass features yellow abXII fiberglass-reinforced resin blades with a fiberglass shaft.
-It comes in either 2-piece or 4-piece with a snap-button ferrule.
+- Sting Ray Fiberglass features abX fiberglass blades, in Sunset Red or Electric Green, with a fiberglass shaft.
+It comes in 2-piece or 4-piece with a snap-button ferrule.

-Here's a video from our friends at Aquabatics that demonstrates high-angle and low-angle paddling:
+Here's a video from our friends at Aquabatics Calgary that shows the differences between high-angle and low-angle paddling:

 Do you have paddle questions our friendly Customer Service Team can help you with today?
 Content them: 715-755-3405 • [email protected]